Ystoria Mongalorum: Background

+Giovanni's mid-thirteenth-century travels to Mongolia are responding to the wider geogpolitical changes and threats in the western hemisphere regarding Christiendom.
+Following Tartar military incurions onto Eastern European soil in 1241, and a lack of cooperation between Catholic European Allies like Holy Roman Emperor Frederick II, and the French king Louis IX, left Pope Innocent IV to take the reins of trying to avoid further Tartar incursions onto European soil.
+Likewise, the lack of cohesive support from European monarchs in provinding concrete solutions to control the situation, further exasperated the fears of the Germans and Poles, whose land the Tartars were impeding.

+This is a map of European thirteenth-century trade and travel routes to Asia.
+Giovanni's route to Mongolia is the dark blue path.

+Pope Innocent IV preferred members from the Franciscan Order for their familiarity with travel as they "were expected to spread the gospel by travelling outside of the order."
+Likewise, joining Giovanni on the envoy was Benidict of Pole, who enlisted as an interpreter and was valued for his contacts with Eastern European Princes who supported Christianity.
+On April 16, 1245, Pope Innocent IV chose Giovanni to lead an envoy from Lyon, France, to the Mongolian empire.
+The envoy was sent to deliver a letter to the Mongolian Emperor Güyük Khan (Chan) to urge him to convert to Christianity and to refrain from further attacks on Christians, "we were afraid that in the near future the Church of God would be threatened by danger from that quarter [Tartars]."

 The title is significant, as it emphasizes that the Mongols were not identical to the Tatars.
 In fact, the author points out that Mongols were quite offended by such a label: they vanquished Tatars in several campaigns around 1206, after which the Tartars ceased to exist as an independent ethnic group.

-The report gives a narrative of his journey, what he had learned about Mongol history, as well as Mongol customs of the time.

-Giovanni, as the first European at the time to have visited Mongolia and returned to talk about it, became somewhat of a celebrity upon returning to Europe.
-He gave what would be called today a lecture tour across the continent.

 The book must have been prepared immediately after the return of the traveller, for the Friar Salimbene di Adam, who met him in France in the year of his return (1247), gave some interesting particulars.
 For a long time the work was but partially known, and that chiefly through an abridgment in the compilation of Vincent of Beauvais (Speculum Historiale) made in the generation following the traveller's own, and printed first in 1473.
 Richard Hakluyt (1598) and Bergeron (1634) published portions of the original work; but the complete and genuine text was not printed till 1838, when it was published by Armand d'Avezac, in the 4th volume of the Recueil de voyages et de mémoires of the Geographical Society of Paris.
 Carpine's companion Benedict also left a brief narrative taken down from his oral relation.

-Two redactions of the Ystoria Mongalorum are known to exist: Giovanni's own and another.
-An abridgement of the First Redaction can be found in the Turin National Library.
-The Tartar Relation is an expanded version of the second redaction.

-The standard scholarly edition of Ystoria is by Anastasius Wyngaert, in Sinica Franciscana, vol. 1 (Quaracchi, 1929), pp. 3–130..